20 Sources

 Copy Link

-Spotify, the leading music streaming platform, has announced a series of significant updates to its AI policies, aiming to address the challenges posed by the rapid advancement of artificial intelligence in the music industry
+Spotify, one of the world's leading music streaming platforms, has announced a series of significant updates to its AI policy.
+These changes are designed to address the growing influence of artificial intelligence in music creation and distribution, while also protecting the interests of artists and listeners

 1

-A key component of Spotify's new policy is the adoption of an industry standard for identifying and labeling AI-generated music in credits, known as DDEX
+A key component of Spotify's new policy is the adoption of an industry standard for identifying and labeling AI-generated music.
+The company is collaborating with DDEX (Digital Data Exchange) to implement a standardized system for AI disclosures in music credits

 1